Crock Pot Baked Beans

 Can I Make Crockpot Beans Vegetarian?

 Skip the bacon and sauté the onions in 2 tablespoons of butter instead.
-Add a tablespoon of soy sauce and an extra teaspoon of smoked paprika to replace the umami and smokiness.
-They won’t be the same, but they’ll still be good.
+Add an extra teaspoon of smoked paprika and a tablespoon of soy sauce to replace the smoky, savory depth the bacon normally provides.
+The beans will not taste the same, but they will still be really good in their own way.

 What Size Slow Cooker Do I Need For This Recipe?